Are you fully open or vulnerable with your family or friends?

 If that’s the case, healthy boundaries are a must, as well as pouring into your relationship with God.

 Right now you may be thinking, “But wait a second, Chris, this takes being vulnerable!
 I can’t do this step!”

 You’re right, it does mean being open and vulnerable, but note that it’s not step 1 or 2.

-If steps 2 and 3 go well, you’ll feel more open to share because you’ll have better perspective about why they respond like they do, and how you influence them.
+If steps 2 and 3 go well, you’ll feel more open to sharing because you’ll have a better perspective about why they respond like they do, and how you influence them.

 Perspective provides understanding, and understanding is power.

 When we understand each other better, we respond with more patience, acceptance, and grace, and judgment and frustration get sidelined.

 That’s when our more authentic self comes out, and we can be more free to love well.

 Love is the key.
 Love will end two people’s cycle against each other because when the other person feels loved, over time, they’ll love you better.

 And when you both feel loved, unified, and trust, you have little reason to guard and protect.